SAP-samples/abap-platform-rap630/exercises/ex3/README_ABAP_ENVIRONMENT.md

 Compared to the activities for adding additional behavior this is a larger amount of work since the complete stack of CDS views has be extended rather than only extensing the behavior definition (BDEF).

+Fortunately there is now for the ABAP Environments in SAP BTP and SAP S/4HANA an [extension field wizard](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/generating-extension-fields) available which can be used to add extension fields to existing RAP business objects.

 ![Overview](images/ex3_01_overview_RAP630.png)